huihanlhh/huihanlhh.github.io/_pages/about.md

 Service and leadership
 ======
 * Student Representative on Board of Admission.
-Wellesley College.
-2019
+Wellesley College. *Oct.
+2019 - May 2020*